-Do not connect to any other device as it may damage the unit or affect performance.
-A maximum of 100 metres of three core cable, 1mm2, stranded signal cable can be used, (maximum resistance between detectors 50 ohm).
-The Alarms are interconnected by wiring all the terminals as shown in the system manuals.
+A maximum of 250 metres of two core, 0.5mm2 to 0.75mm2, stranded signal cable can be used, (maximum resistance between detectors 50 ohm).
+The Alarms are interconnected by wiring all the terminals marked 1 together, and all the terminals marked 2 together (see in Figure 9a).
 Note: Draughts from wiring openings, conduit, or mounting boxes/holes, may blow smoke away from the sensing chamber, making it insensitive.
 It is essential that all such ceiling openings be closed with silicone sealant or similar.

-- 1. Run 1 1.5mm2 three core cable from the RFAP to the Alarm locations. - 2.
-Bring the cable through the opening in the mounting plate (before screwing it to the ceiling) (see figure 8). - 3.
-If you are bringing the wiring along the surface, break out the two notches. - 4.
-Screw the three cable cores into the terminal block on the interface card. - 5.
+- 1. Run the two core cable to the Alarm locations. - 2.
+Bring the cable through the opening in the mounting plate (before screwing it to the ceiling) see figure 9b. - 3.
+If you are bringing the wiring along the surface, break out the two notches (see figure 10a). - Using a small screwdriver, lift off the terminal block by raising it vertically (see figure 10b). - 5.
+Screw the two cable cores into the terminal block (see figure 10b).
+Then carefully press the terminal block back on to the two pins in the base. - 6.
 Twist the Alarm clockwise on to the mounting plate.
 Install and connect all the other Alarms similarly.

 Now test the first Alarm by pressing and holding the Test button (this may take up to 5 seconds).
-The red indicator light will flash about once a second on the first Alarm and all other Alarms should sound and the RFAP buzzer will sound. (note: when the test button is released the local Smoke Alarm will stop sounding but the interconnected Alarms and RFAP will continue to sound for a further 3 seconds.
-This allows one person to check the Alarms are interconnected) Check all the other Alarms similarly.
+The red indicator light will flash about once a second on the first Alarm and all other Alarms should sound.
+Check all the other Alarms similarly.

-Note: These Alarms will be interconnected within the confines of a single family living unit.
+Note: These Alarms should be interconnected only within the confines of a single family living unit.
 If they are connected between different residences there may be excessive nuisance alarms.
 Everybody may not be aware that they are being tested or that it is a nuisance alarm caused by cooking etc.